michaelphines/TipCalculator/README.md

 Submitted by: Michael Hines

-Time spent: 0.42 hours spent in total
+Time spent: 55 min spent in total

 ## User Stories

 The following **required** functionality is complete:

 * [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [X] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations